adap/flower/baselines/flwr_baselines/publications/fedbn/convergence_rate/README.md

 ### Dataset Download

 The [FedBN](https://arxiv.org/pdf/2102.07623.pdf) authors prepared a preprocessed dataset on their GitHub repository.
 It is available [here](https://github.com/med-air/FedBN).
-Please download the dataset, save it in a `/data` directory, and then unzip it.
+Please download the dataset, save it in a `/data` directory, and unzip it.

 The training data contains only 7438 samples and it is split into 10 files, but only one file is used for the **FedBN: Convergence Rate** baseline.
 Therefore, 743 samples are used for the local training.